-To allow additional time for industry readiness for AT&T 10DLC SMS launch, they are accommodating a grace period until further notice.
+To allow additional time for industry readiness for AT&T 10DLC SMS launch, they are accommodating a grace period until further information is provided.

 Carrier Pass Thru Fees (CPT) and Timing

-- Pass through fees went into effect on March 1, 2021.
+- Pass through fees went into immediate effect on March 1, 2021.

 - AT&T is offering temporary discounted SMS and MMS rates during the registration grace period beginning March 1, 2021.